vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:5cf67b42b3
 ## Introduction to NULL and IS NULL

 In SQL, `NULL` represents a missing or unknown value.
-You can check if a row has a column with the value `NULL` using the expression `IS NULL`.
-For example, to count the number of missing birth dates in the people table:
+You can check for `NULL` values using the expression `IS NULL`.
+For example, to count the number of missing birth dates in the `people` table:

 ```
 SELECT COUNT(*)